-In order to determine future emergency management activities to be undertaken by the emergency program, a local government should understand their current capacity and capabilities.
-The Community Emergency Program Review (CEPR) is a web-based self-assessment tool designed for local authority emergency programs to assist a community in determining its capacity to respond to and recover from emergencies.
-The CEPR describes three levels of preparedness: essential, enhanced, and comprehensive, in each of the following categories:
+The Community Emergency Program Review (CEPR) is a web-based self-assessment tool for local emergency programs to determine its capacity to respond to and recover from emergencies.
+The CEPR assesses three levels of preparedness (essential, enhanced, and comprehensive) in each of the following categories:

 - Emergency Program and Legislated Requirements